kenrampage/The-Electrician-Game/README.md

-# Lost-Relic-Game-Jam-1
+# The Electrician Game
-The repo for my Lost Relic Game Jam 1 submission!
+A silly chaotic puzzle game where you play as an Electrician completing jobs as quickly as possible